Follow the four Cs

 Good patient records follow the four Cs:

-Records should be made at, or very close to, the time of the examination, treatment, observation or discussion, and they should be dated and signed legibly.
+Records should be made at, or very close to, the time of the examination, treatment, observation or discussion.
+They should be dated and signed legibly.

-They should be written carefully, so that they can be understood by anyone who may need to read and interpret them.
+They should be written carefully, so that they can be understood by anyone who might need to read and interpret them.

 Records should be just long enough to convey the essential information.